 Office chairs are one of the focal points in any office, and many people care more about the looks than about how it influences the health of the person who uses it.
 However, the ergonomic design should be a priority when looking for a chair for your office.
 Here are few things to consider to make sure you have picked a good, supportive office chair:

 A good office chair has to have support for the lower back.
-Some of the better models even have an adjustable lumbar support allowing the user to fit the chair to their lower back.
+Some of the better models even have an adjustable lumbar support allowing the user to fit the chair to their lower back like using mid-back mesh.
 This prevents back strain that can worsen and become sciatica – a potentially debilitating condition.

 Almost all office chairs have a height and arm adjustment, but this are just basing adjusting and not the most important ones if you are looking for a really comfortable chair.
 The best office chairs have at least five adjustments with some having up to 14 different adjustments.
 Important features that should be adjustable include lumbar support, arm width and height, seat back width and height, seat and back angle, and tension control.
 Many of the supports are dial controlled while a few are controlled with a hand-held bulb pump, similar to a blood pressure cuff pump.